How to Spend a Literary Long Weekend in Philadelphia

 Walt Whitman House

 Just a hop over the Delaware River to Camden is the Walt Whitman House, which was the last residence of the storied poet.
-After his death, the majority of the contents still remained in the home, and his heirs sold it to the city in 1921 and the home was opened to the public five years later.
+After his death, the majority of the contents still remained in the home, and his heirs sold it to the city in 1921; the home was opened to the public five years later.
 Within the six-room museum, you can see the death bed of the poet and the death notice that was taped to the front door, along with a wide-ranging collection of letters, personal belongings, and photographs—including the earliest known image of Whitman taken on a 1848 daguerreotype.